Recycling of Mercury By Dentists FAQ

 Chapter 506, Laws of 2002, states, "No dentist shall use or possess elemental mercury in the practice of dentistry unless such elemental mercury is contained in appropriate pre-encapsulated capsules specifically designed for the mixing of dental amalgam.
 All dentists shall recycle any elemental mercury, including any pre-encapsulated mercury capsule waste and dental amalgam waste generated in their dental practices in accordance with rules and regulations established by the commissioner."

-6NYCRR Subpart 374-4, Standards for the Management of Elemental Mercury and Dental Amalgam Wastes at Dental Facilities (effective May 12, 2006), requires dental facilities to install dental amalgam separators; recycle dental amalgam waste and elemental mercury; and maintain records on the installed separator and recycled dental amalgam wastes.
+6NYCRR Subpart 374-4, Standards for the Management of Elemental Mercury and Dental Amalgam Wastes at Dental Facilities (link leaves DEC) (effective May 12, 2006), requires dental facilities to install dental amalgam separators; recycle dental amalgam waste and elemental mercury; and maintain records on the installed separator and recycled dental amalgam wastes.

 3. Why the legislative concern and requirement?